spiralexchange/spiral-api-docs/docs/http_api.rst

     :widths: 20, 20, 20, 80

-    "symbol", "String", "Query", "``REQUIRED`` Trading symbol name" "peroid", "Integer", "Query", "Period of K-Line, such as 1, 5, 15, in minute unit."
+    "symbol", "String", "Query", "``REQUIRED`` Trading symbol name" "period", "Integer", "Query", "Period of K-Line, such as 1, 5, 15, in minute unit."
     "limit", "Integer", "Query", "Number of results to fetch.
 Range: 1 - 500"

 Response